planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 List discrete windfalls, suitcases full of cash, stolen piggybanks, or other treasures as separate items.
 This preserves the appeal of special loot.

+### Languages
+A globe-trotting pulp Adventurer can support the lifestyle needed to learn and practice a number of languages equal to their Resources.
+These are at conversational level; Fluency takes up two slots.
+If Resources drop, they will get rusty with a language or more

 ### Encumbrance

 Most of the time, Players should be able to avoid tracking how heavy their gear is just by not going overboard with it.
 On the other hand, one can only carry so much, especially when lugging loads of lovely loot from a lucrative locale.